Where is the region in which ruralpropertycroatia.com operates?

 The short answer is 'politics'.
 Croatia will not allow non-Croatians to own any form of agricultural or forest land.
 If you buy a property wholly within a building zone then this is regarded as "non agricultural" and you may buy it in the normal way and not bother with opening a company.
 However, many properties have one section in a building zone (for the house) and the rest outside.
 For this type of property, you will need to open a Croatian company which will own the property on your behalf whilst you own the company.
-For EU and perhaps EEA area citizens, this restriction will be lifted in August 2020 when property prices may well increase as a result.
+For EU and perhaps EEA area citizens, this restriction will be lifted in August 2023, we predict property prices may well increase as a result.

 What is involved in owning a Croatian company?

 It sounds much more complicated than it is.
 Your lawyer can do it for you for about 2,000 kuna and it only takes a day or two.
 New since 2018: a simplified version of company registration has been introduced which is easier to set up and you are not now required to post 20,000 kuna into your bank account at the outset.
 Things just got a fair bit simpler.
 You will need an accountant or book-keeper who will charge you about 250 kuna per month (Inc VAT) to keep your records in the legal manner and make the annual reports to the financial bodies on your behalf.
 That's it.
 90% of foreign owners do it this way, including us.